jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 Brushing up on [Kotlin](https://kotlinlang.org) while doing [Advent of Code 2021](https://adventofcode.com/) has given me a renewed appreciation for Kotlin's expressiveness.
 I've already mentioned the `windowed()` and `also()` functions in [the first post of this series](aoc-learnings.md).
-In this post, I'll show you how a few more one-liners I've used to solve AoC problems.
+In this post, I'll show you a few more one-liners I've used to solve the AoC problems.

 Let's start with creating frequency maps with a one-liner in Kotlin.